w3f/Grants-Program/MPT.md

 #### Possible course of action for deliverables:

-- d1.1: Utilize the balances pallet to initiate the creation of the native token.
+- d1.1: Initiate the creation of the native token.
 - d1.2: Establish parameters such as token supply, transfer fees, and minting/burning rules.
-- d1.3: Deploy a governance model using either the democracy or collective pallets to allow stakeholders to make decisions about the token and platforms' direction.
+- d1.3: Deploy a governance model using to allow stakeholders to make decisions about the token and platforms' direction.
-- d2.1: Integrate the assets pallet for handling multiple asset types.
+- d2.1: Handling multiple asset types.
 - d2.2: Set up mechanisms for asset value tracking and management.
-- d2.3: Define the protocols for asset transfers, trades, and liquidations.
+- d2.3: Define the protocol initial rules for asset transfers, trades, and liquidations.
 - d3.1: Design the fee structure for transactions and operations on the platform.
 - d3.2: Establish the process for fee collection and distribution.
 - d3.3: Lay out the utility and incentives associated with the fees.